Sarah Churchill, Duchess of Marlborough: Marriage

 In 1677, Jennings's brother Ralph died, and she and her sister Frances became co-heirs of the family estates in Hertfordshire and Kent.
-Churchill chose Sarah Jennings over Catherine Sedley, but both Churchill's and Jennings's families disapproved of the match, and therefore they married secretly in the winter of 1677–78.
+Churchill chose Sarah Jennings over Catherine Sedley, but both Churchill's and Jennings's families disapproved of the match.
+They married secretly in the winter of 1677–78.

 John and Sarah Churchill were both Protestants in a predominantly Catholic court, a circumstance that would complicate their political allegiances.
 Although no date was recorded, the marriage was announced only to the Duchess of York and a small circle of friends, so that Sarah could keep her court position as Maid of Honour.

 When Churchill became pregnant, her marriage was announced publicly (on 1 October 1678), and she retired from the court to give birth to her first child, Harriet, who died in infancy.
-When the Duke of York went into self-imposed exile to Scotland as a result of the furore surrounding the Popish Plot, John and Sarah accompanied him, and Charles II rewarded John's loyalty by creating him Baron Churchill of Eyemouth in Scotland.
+When the Duke of York went into self-imposed exile to Scotland as a result of the furore surrounding the Popish Plot, the Churchills accompanied him, and Charles II rewarded John's loyalty by creating him Baron Churchill of Eyemouth in Scotland.
 As a result, Sarah became Lady Churchill.
 The Duke of York returned to England after the religious tension had eased, and Sarah was appointed a Lady of the Bedchamber to Anne after the latter's marriage in 1683.

+The couple had five children who survived to adulthood: Henrietta Churchill, 2nd Duchess of Marlborough, Lady Anne Churchill, John Churchill, Marquess of Blandford, Elizabeth, and Mary.